How Messages Work

 You do not need to use the Urban Airship SDK for SMS, email, or open channels.
 However, these channels typically require you to use the API to register new channels and perform other features.

-SMS and email are native messaging platforms; you can register users via the API, but you don't need to do anything special to communicate with your users via SMS or email.
+SMS and email are native messaging channels; you can register users via the API, but you don't need to do anything special to communicate with your users via SMS or email.

 However, while email and SMS channels are convenient mediums and easy to set up, they do not provide the orchestration and predictive features that help you better understand your user base.
 Data and analytic features generally require the SDK.